hms-networks/flexy-thingworx-connector/README.md

 1. *SendEwonOffline*: Sends the referenced Ewon device offline when using a triggered connection, such as 3G or other cellular network.
 More information about triggered connections can be found at https://www.ewon.biz/e-learning/library/cosy-131/remote-connection#:~:text=Triggered%20Connection%3A%20wake%20up%20%26%20put,when%20the%20user%20needs%20it.

-2. *UpdateEwonTagValue*: Updates the specified tag with the specified tag value on the referenced Ewon using the Talk2M M2Web API.

-3. *WakeEwonDevice*: Wakes up the referenced Ewon device when using a triggered connection, such as 3G or other cellular network.
+2. *WakeEwonDevice*: Wakes up the referenced Ewon device when using a triggered connection, such as 3G or other cellular network.
 More information about triggered connections can be found at https://www.ewon.biz/e-learning/library/cosy-131/remote-connection#:~:text=Triggered%20Connection%3A%20wake%20up%20%26%20put,when%20the%20user%20needs%20it.

+3. *WriteBooleanTag*: Writes the value of a boolean tag on the Ewon device.

+4. *WriteDwordTag*: Writes the value of a DWORD tag on the Ewon device.

+5. *WriteFloatTag*: Writes the value of a float tag on the Ewon device.

+6. *WriteIntegerTag*: Writes the value of a integer tag on the Ewon device.

+7. *WriteStringTag*: Writes the value of a string tag on the Ewon device.

+##### GenericEwonDeviceDirectStandalone

+The GenericEwonDeviceDirectStandalone Thing Template is for Ewon devices to connect to Thingworx using the direct data path with an independent application key and service endpoint.

+The GenericEwonDeviceDirectStandalone Thing Template is based on the GenericEwonDeviceDirect Thing Template, and inherits all of its services and properties.

+###### Properties

+1. *lastUpdateTime*: A date/time property that is updated to the current time when a data update is received from the Ewon device.

+###### Services

+1. *InsertDataPoint*: Used by the TakeInfo service to insert a datapoint to its respective property on Thingworx.

+2. *ProcessTimeSinceUpdate*: Used by the TakeInfo service to update the lastUpdateTime property which tracks when a data update was last received.

+3. *TakeInfo*: Used by the Ewon device to ingest telemetry messages from the Flexy Java Application component.
+This service is invoked by the Flexy Java Application component using the Thingworx REST API.

 #### GenericEwonDeviceValueStream